mmcloughlin/supercomputing/resilience.md

 ## Tweaks

 * Stable GPUs in low indexes
-* Maintaining Hilbert Curve as much as possible (?)
+* Maintaining Hilbert Curve as much as possible (details?)

 Also: